JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 **Caution on Sound Output**

 * You'll meet big sound.
 Please care of your ears.
-I recommend that you don't use any earphone for this project.
+I recommend that you don't use any earphone or headphone for this project.

 * Speaker and other sound outputs are so easy to break if you supply Direct Current to these.
 Sound outputs are made with considering of supplying Alternating Current.
 If you apply any sound outputs to GPIO pins directly, it causes to break these your materials.